Updated on January 27, 2026 11:33:40 AM

 Using the Common Seal Effectively

-Impressions and duplicates: The impressions made by the common seal should be clear, legible, and properly aligned with the designated spaces on the documents.
-It is advisable to keep duplicate copies of the common seal for backup purposes.
+- Quality of Impressions: The impression of the common seal should be clear and complete, matching the space on the document provided.
+It is also good to make several copies of the seal for backup purposes.

 Common Seal vs. Digital Signatures